ISDIN Fotoultra Active Unify: guía farmacéutica completa sobre este despigmentante solar

 Niacinamide

-p>Vitamin B3 in its amide form.
-It doesn’t stop melanin synthesis inside the melanocyte; it acts afterwards by inhibiting transfer of melanosomes to neighbouring keratinocytes.
-It reduces the visibility of existing pigmentation, supports the skin barrier and helps regulate sebum.
+Vitamin B3 in its amide form.
+It does not stop melanin production inside the melanocyte; it works later in the process by helping inhibit the transfer of melanosomes to neighbouring keratinocytes.
+This helps reduce the visible appearance of existing dark spots, supports the skin barrier and helps regulate sebum.
 (Hakozaki et al., 2002, Br J Dermatol)

-ISDIN Active Unify sunscreen: Active Unify vs Active Unify Colour — which should you choose?
+Active Unify vs Active Unify Color: which one should you choose?

-The anti-pigment actives and SPF are identical in both versions.
-The only difference: the Colour version contains mineral pigments that give light coverage, like a very sheer BB cream.
+The depigmenting actives and SPF protection are the same in both versions.
+The only difference is that the Color version contains mineral pigments for light coverage, similar to a sheer BB cream.

-No colour: the most versatile option.
-It sits well under any make-up, can be used on décolletage and hands, and suits any skin tone.
-I tend to choose this when skin is prone to oiliness.
-The ISDIN FotoUltra 100 Active Unify Anti-Dark Spot (SPF50+) 50ml at a sensible price point is my pick for active treatment protocols.
+Without colour: the most versatile option.
+It sits well under any make-up, can be used on the neckline and hands, and suits any skin tone.
+I usually choose this version for skin that tends to be oily or seborrhoeic.
+ISDIN Fotoultra 100 Active Unify Depigmenting SPF 50+ 50ml is the better option for active dark-spot routines where treatment consistency matters.

-Colour: for anyone who wants protection, treatment and tone-evening in one step.
-It works particularly well in summer or for minimalist routines.
-The ISDIN FotoUltra 100 Active Unify Colour Anti-Dark Spot (SPF50+) 50ml at a sensible price point tends to suit Fitzpatrick skin types II–IV.
+Color: for anyone who wants to protect, treat and even out the look of the skin in one step.
+It works especially well in summer or in minimalist routines.
+ISDIN Fotoultra 100 Active Unify Color Depigmenting SPF 50+ 50ml usually adapts well to light-to-medium skin tones, roughly Fitzpatrick phototypes II–IV.

-How to use ISDIN Active Unify sunscreen, what to combine it with, and mistakes to avoid
+How to use it, what to combine it with and which mistakes to avoid

 1

-Remove overnight residue and prep your skin for daytime actives.
+Remove overnight residue and prepare the skin for your daytime actives.

 2

-If it’s part of your routine, apply onto slightly damp skin.
+If this is part of your routine, apply it while the skin is still slightly damp.

 3